acorn-globus/handbook/src/guide/writing-and-posting-blogs.md

 Have everything like the content (word document) and the blog images at place and then follow the simple steps involved for posting:

+### The code-based method of posting

-1. Navigate to the `content/blog` folder at the root of the project
+1. Navigate to the `content/blog` folder at the root of the project.
 2. Create a new markdown file with the blog name, for example `building-your-first-form-with-formester.md`
 3. At the top of the file, Add meta data for the blog as per the format: